rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ## Setting up NGINX Plus Ingress controller for Istio.

-When deploying NGINX Plus KIC with Istio, you will need to modify your Depoloyment file to include the specific items needed to work with Istio.
+When deploying NGINX Plus Ingress Controller with Istio, you will need to modify your Depoloyment file to include the specific items needed to work with Istio.
 Those four specific lines are:

 ```yaml
 traffic.sidecar.istio.io/includeInboundPorts: ""